GreenShoesLLC/quodsi_lucidchart_package/docs/prompts/selectionManager.md

     SELECTION_CHANGED_MULTIPLE = 'selectionMultiple',         // Multiple items selected
     SELECTION_CHANGED_UNCONVERTED = 'selectionUnconverted',      // Unconverted element selected

-QuodsiApp's messageHandlers have been setup to handle the new specific messages. messageHandlers found here:
+QuodsiApp's messageHandlers have been setup to handle the specific messages. messageHandlers.ts found here:
 C:\_source\Greenshoes\quodsi_lucidchart_package\editorextensions\quodsi_editor_extension\quodsim-react\src\services\messageHandlers\messageHandlers.ts

+User launches LucidChart and open a document where the Page has been converted to a Model already.

+Since nothing is selected

+Extension.ts executes which instantiates ModelPanel.
+Within LucidChart, the user clicks on the icon associated with the ModelPanel.
+ModelPanic loads up the React app through Index.tsx.
+QuodsiApp.tsx is mounted.
+REACT_APP_READY message is sent to quodsi_editor_extension from quodsim-react.
+ModelPanel's handleReactReady method handles the REACT_APP_READY from quodsim-react.

 Here is an example workflow to start our discussion: